Parity-dependent state transfer for direct entanglement generation: Discussion

 We have experimentally implemented a Perfect State Transfer (PST) protocol on chains of up to six qubits, demonstrating simultaneous control of parametric couplings of multiple neighbouring qubit pairs.
 This state transfer occurs not only between the qubits at the end of the chain, but also for all mirror-symmetric pairs.
 Furthermore, in the presence of multiple excitations along the chain, our experiments exhibit parity-dependent properties where the phase of a transferred state depends on the number parity of all excitations within the chain, in good agreement with the theoretical prediction.
 Harnessing the parity-dependence, we explicitly demonstrate the generation of a GHZ state in a chain of three qubits using a single PST operation with a fidelity of \SI{88.08}{\%}.
 By mapping the entanglement generation protocol to the theory of graph state, the method can be generalised to larger qubit numbers.

 The two main sources of errors in our implementation of PST are decoherence during the gate and residual ZZ couplings.
 The effect of decoherence in our system can be overcome by increasing the strength of the static capacitive couplings $g_{ij}$ to achieve faster transfers, as well as by increasing the $E_J/E_C$ ratio to suppress dephasing due to charge noise.
 Precise targeting of qubit frequencies would allow to operate the qubits in the straddling regime $(|\omega_{\text{q}_i}-\omega_{\text{q}_j}|<-\alpha_{{\text{q}_i/\text{q}_j}})$ where the ZZ coupling can be fully suppressed~\cite{Sete2021, Sung2021}.
-Alternatively, additional drives can be used to control and cancel out these unwanted couplings~\cite{ni2022scalable, ganzhorn2019patent, Noguchi2020, Wei2022, Noguchi2020}.
+Alternatively, additional drives can be used to control and cancel out these unwanted couplings~\cite{Ni2022, Ganzhorn2019, Noguchi2020, Wei2022}.

 By harnessing simultaneous interactions with no additional all-to-one resources, PST provides an efficient way to implement effective operations between distant qubits on the same or on different chips and create many-qubit entanglement.
-Compared to its decomposition into single- and two-qubit gates, PST results in a two-fold reduction in total gate time~\cite{Naegele2022}, presenting a useful tool in the pursuit to create large-scale quantum computers.
+Compared to its decomposition into single- and two-qubit gates, PST results in a two-fold reduction in total gate time~\cite{Naegele2022} and exhibits increased robustness to coherent and incoherent errors (see~\ref{sec:Robustness} for details), presenting a useful tool in the pursuit to create large-scale quantum computers.
 For example, PST could be used for applications in parity-check codes.
 Here, the transfer and measurement of a superposition state between the outer qubits in a chain, as implemented in this work, realises a direct parity measurement of the other $N-2$ qubits.
-Furthermore, realising PST on overlapping chains opens up the possibility to generate different classes of graph state~\cite{Angelakis2007} and enable quantum routing~\cite{Dutta2023}, with potential applications in quantum communication~\cite{Azuma2015, Borregaard2020} and quantum sensing~\cite{Shettell2020}.
+Furthermore, realising PST on overlapping chains opens up the possibility to generate different classes of graph state~\cite{Angelakis2008} and enable quantum routing~\cite{Dutta2023}, with potential applications in quantum communication~\cite{Azuma2015, Borregaard2020} and quantum sensing~\cite{Shettell2020}.
+Besides purely unitary operations, we note that GHZ states can also be generated in constant depth via measurement-based circuits~\cite{Riste2013, Buhrman2024, Foss2023, Koh2024, Alam2024, Baumer2024}.